User Statistics¶

 | Status | Canonical (Devnet MVP) |

-UserStats is the protocol account that aggregates a participant's long-lived activity counters.
+UserStats is the protocol account that aggregates a participant's long-lived activity counters and

 Why this account exists¶